WonuAkingbuwa/trigenometry/README.md

 ```

-This currently allows the user to set some axis labels, It will ease future updates for manually setting colors and perhaps ease combinin plots?
+This currently allows the user to set some axis labels, It will ease future updates for manually setting colors and perhaps ease combining plots?